tibco-bnl/workshop-tibco-platform/docs/howto/how-to-ct-azure-aks.md

 ## 1 Storage class

-The storage class needs some specific mount options in order for the hawk-console and msg-gateway to share the same persistant volume using SQLLite.
+Control Tower requires persistant storage.
+The storage class on AKS need some specific mount options in order for the hawk-console and msg-gateway to share the same persistant volume using SQLLite.

 ```
 apiVersion: storage.k8s.io/v1